-I’m sure you’ve seen value propositions on so many startup websites.
+I’m sure you’ve seen value propositions on many startup websites.
 What you may not realize is that you are being influenced by them.
-Here’s an example from Zapier, a startup website:
+Here’s an example from Zapier:

 Note: The value proposition could be the headline (or contained in the headline).
 But for Zapier, the intended user will be drawn to the persuasive text beneath the headline—that’s where the value proposition is.